Morse code: Samuel Morse and Alfred Vail

 The American artist Samuel Morse, the American physicist Joseph Henry, and mechanical engineer Alfred Vail developed an electrical telegraph system.
 The simple "on or off" nature of its signals made it desirable to find a method of transmitting natural language using only electrical pulses and the silence between them.
 Around 1837, Morse therefore developed such a method, an early forerunner to the modern International Morse code.

 The Morse system for telegraphy was designed to make indentations on a paper tape when electric currents were received.
 Morse's original telegraph receiver used a mechanical clockwork to move a paper tape.
 When an electrical current was received, an electromagnet engaged an armature that pushed a stylus onto the moving paper tape, making an indentation on the tape.
 When the current was interrupted, a spring retracted the stylus and that portion of the moving tape remained unmarked.

 In his earliest design for a code, Morse had planned to transmit only numerals, and to use a codebook to look up each word according to the number which had been sent.
 However, the code was soon expanded by Alfred Vail in 1840 to include letters and special characters, so it could be used more generally.
-Vail estimated the letter frequency of English by counting the movable type he found in the type cases of a local newspaper in Morristown, New Jersey.
+Vail estimated the English language letter frequency by counting the movable type he found in the type cases of a local newspaper in Morristown, New Jersey.
 The shorter marks were called "dots" and the longer ones "dashes", and the letters most commonly used were assigned the shortest sequences of dots and dashes.
-This code, first used in 1844, was what later became known as Morse landline code, American Morse code, or Railroad Morse, until the end of railroad telegraphy in the U.S. in the 1970s.
+This code, first used in 1844, was what later became known as Morse landline code, American Morse code, or Railroad Morse; railroads in the U.S. had largely phased out Morse telegraphy by the mid-1950s, although a few lines remained in use while trained operators were still available.